-Born in Barcelona into a German-French family, Stephan Picard grew up in Spain and in Germany.
-He studied with Saschko Gawriloff, Wolfgang Marschner, Rami Shevelov, und Roman Nodel.
-He won a series of competitions including the German Music Competition (Deutscher Musikwettbewerb), the Maria Canals International Music Competition in Barcelona, and the Rodolfo Lipizer Competition in Gorizia (Italy) and went on performing the core violin concerto repertoire with a series of German orchestras, including the NDR Radiophilharmonie Hannover, Beethovenhalle Bonn Orchestra, the Bremen Philharmonic and Munich Chamber Orchestra.
+Born in Barcelona to a Franco-German family, Stephan Picard grew up in Spain and in Germany.
+He studied with Saschko Gawriloff, Wolfgang Marschner, Rami Shevelov and Roman Nodel.
+He has won several competitions including the German Music Competition (Deutscher Musikwettbewerb), the Maria Canals International Music Competition in Barcelona and the Rodolfo Lipizer Competition in Italy.
+He has performed the violin concerto repertoire with several German orchestras, including the NDR Radiophilharmonie Hannover, the Beethovenhalle Bonn Orchestra, the Bremen Philharmonic and the Munich Chamber Orchestra.

-His passion for chamber music is reflected in his international music activities: among others, as a member of established chamber music ensembles such as the Michelangelo String Quartet and the Mendelssohn Trio Berlin.
-His discography also includes a CD of Wolfgang Rihm's Chiffren with Musikfabrik NRW.
+His passion for chamber music is reflected in his international musical activities, as a member of renowned chamber music ensembles such as the Michelangelo String Quartet and the Mendelssohn Trio from Berlin.
+His discography also includes a CD of Wolfgang Rihm's "Chiffren" with Musikfabrik NRW.

-Concerts and masterclasses have taken him throughout Europe and to Korea, Japan, USA, Canada, South America and New Zealand.
+Concerts and masterclasses have taken him regularly all over Europe, Korea, Japan, the USA, Canada, South America and New Zealand.

-For many years, Stephan Picard was the leader of the Stadttheater Aachen opera orchestra, then of Munich Chamber Orchestra; he also guested as leader in the NDR Symphonie-Orchester and freelanced in the Berliner Philharmoniker.
+For many years, Stephan Picard was the concertmaster of the Orchestra of the Stadttheater Aachen opera house and later of the Munich Chamber Orchestra; he was also invited as concertmaster of the NDR Symphonie-Orchester and the Berlin Philharmonic Orchestra.

-Stephan Picard was head of the string department at the Hochschule für Musik Hanns Eisler for over ten years and has been a member of competition juries such as the Max Rostal Competition, the Leopold Mozart Violin Competition, and the Seoul International Violin Competition.
+Stephan Picard was head of the string department at the Hochschule für Musik Hanns Eisler in Berlin for more than ten years and has been a jury member at various international competitions, such as the Max Rostal, Leopold Mozart and Seoul.